jamsocket/plane/README.md

 a reverse proxy, so that your client-side code can talk directly to these servers. *session-lived* means that when the remote client(s) close the connection, the container is cleaned up.

-Currently, Spawner only supports [NGINX](https://www.nginx.com/) as a reverse proxy.

 **This is still a work-in-progress.
 It's demo-stage, and not ready for use in production just yet.** If you are interested in being an early adopter, though, feel free to open an issue or email me at [hi@driftingin.space](mailto:hi@driftingin.space).